 Everybody has to complete the government’s 130 question Assets & Income test.
 The results tell you how much you have to pay for each aged care home (nursing home).
 The homes are unlikely to talk to you without this.
 You also have to work out what you can afford.
 You need access to bank accounts, legal documents and many other pieces of information.

-Your ACAT assessment will let you know the services that you require and that the Government will contribute to the costs.
+Your assessment will let you know the services that you require and that the Government will contribute to the costs.
 Not every home has all services.
 Location can be a big factor – close to family or transport.
 You will need to narrow down the search by elimination.

 Go to Step 5: Searching for an Aged Care Home (nursing home)